scuzzydude/asimov/asimov.md

 For my last birthday, my brother gave me a basketball signed by Hakeem Olajuwon.
 I've never been a collector, I'm a travel light kind of guy, but it was very thoughtful gift and I was quite surprised and thankful.
 I took that ball out of the glass case, and a feeling swept through me.
 I felt like I had just carried my team as a 6^th^ seed, on the road through the Western Conference battleground of the Mailman's Jazz, Sir Charles's Suns, and the pretender MVP's Spurs, making every MVP voter cringe at the ridiculousness of their selection.
 I'd just faced a young and arrogant Orlando Magic team in the finals, and sent the lovable young villain of Shaquille O'Neil and his pack of dwarves back home to Disney in four games straight, a sweep and championship repeat, leading to coach Tomjanovich's celebratory declaration for the ages, "Don't ever underestimate the heart of a champion."
 This changed Houston's tagline of "Choke City" to "Clutch City" forever.

 Is that the same feeling that art lovers get when standing in front of a masterpiece?
 If it's half the feeling I felt with the ball in my hand, it's well worth all the fuss.
 The question is what separates collectables versus pieces of history?
 Does my basketball deserve a place in a museum?
-No, I don't think so, but Hakeem has a place in the basketball hall of fame, and his genius will live on in Houston's memory for generations.
+No, I don't think so, but Olajuwon has a place in the basketball hall of fame, and his genius will live on in Houston's memory for generations.
 Thinking about it led me to remember another piece of history I'd lost.

 In the summer of 1985, I attended a NASA summer camp, where I had my first exposure to programming on Apple IIs.
 I wasn't a computer geek, but I did have an aptitude, and it served me well, for years later, I would make my living coding.
 The lady running the camp was June Scobee, her husband Dick Scobee was an astronaut who had been pilot of a Space Shuttle *Challenger* mission the year before and was slated to be the commander of another *Challenger* flight in the coming winter.
 At the end of the camp, our class of middle-schoolers got to meet Colonel Scobee.
-It was a big deal for a kid who'd grown up in Space City, Texas to meet a real-life astronaut who'd already been to space in the shuttle.
-I'd bought a postcard of an earlier *Challenger* launch and Dick Scobee was gracious enough to sign it for me.
+It was a big deal for a kid who had grown up in Space City, Texas to meet a real-life astronaut who had already been to space in the shuttle.
+I bought a postcard of an earlier *Challenger* launch and Dick Scobee was gracious enough to sign it for me.

 On January 28, 1986 Dick Scobee, along with six fellow astronauts, including school teacher Christa McAuliffe and America's second woman in Space, Judith Resnik, were killed when *Challenger* exploded 41 seconds after liftoff.
 It was the "where were you when JFK was shot," moment for my generation, I'll never forget it, I was a freshman in high school, and I was stunned.
 It was the first time America had lost astronauts during a flight.
 Class was subdued, teachers were shocked.
 Students and teachers alike crowded around the few TVs we had in the school in those days, adjusting the rabbit ears, some of the teachers making half-hearted attempts to tell us not to look at the explosion.
 We had to look.